-John Kerry reassures Kenyans vote not rigged
+Kenya's Odinga still says election was hacked

 "I don't control anybody.
 What is happening is that people just want to see justice.
 We also hope that the security forces are not going to use excessive force."

-Tuesday's election in Kenya, the biggest economy in East Africa and a regional hub, was a peaceful and enthusiastic affair with a huge turnout and a few minor delays and technical issues reported.
+The election in Kenya, the biggest economy in East Africa and a regional hub, was peaceful and enthusiastic on Tuesday.

 But confrontations emerged a day later between police and protesters in opposition strongholds in the capital and the western city of Kisumu, leaving at least two people dead.

-On Thursday, Nairobi appeared to be somewhat quieter than usual, possibly due to school holidays and some concern from residents about potential violence.
-But people were returning to their daily routines following the national holiday on Tuesday, and some businesses were open.
+On Thursday, Nairobi appeared to be somewhat quieter than usual, possibly because of school holidays and some concern from residents about potential violence.
+But people were returning to their daily routines after the national holiday on Tuesday, and some businesses were open.

-Over 400 international election observers -- including officials from the US and the European Union -- were deployed across the country to monitor voting, the tallying process and some of the post-election period.
+Over 400 international election observers -- including officials from the United States and the European Union -- were deployed across the country to monitor voting, the tallying process and part of the post-election period.

-Speaking at a news conference earlier on Thursday, Marietje Schaake, the head of the EU's mission, confirmed it had seen "no signs of centralized or localized manipulation" after assessing voting procedures.
+Marietje Schaake, the head of the EU's mission, said Thursday that the group had seen "no signs of centralized or localized manipulation" after assessing voting procedures.

-Preliminary online results from the IEBC website showed that with 97% of stations reporting, Kenyatta was leading with 54.32% of the votes to Odinga's 44.8%.

-But Schaake emphasized that the vote count and verification were still underway.

 Failed attempt to hack system

-Wafula Chebukati, chairman of the voting authority, disclosed at a news conference in Nairobi on Thursday that there had been an unsuccessful attempt to tamper with its election system.
+Wafula Chebukati, chairman of the voting authority, confirmed Thursday that there had been an unsuccessful attempt to tamper with its election system.

-"The commission has responded to the claims by [the National Super Alliance].
-Preliminary reports show hacking was attempted but did not succeed," Chebukati revealed without elaborating further on the failed hack.
+"The commission has responded to the claims by (the National Super Alliance).
+Preliminary reports show hacking was attempted but did not succeed," Chebukati said, without elaborating further on the failed hack.

-Odinga, a 72-year-old former political prisoner who was running for president for a fourth time, flatly rejected the preliminary results as "fake" the day before.
+Odinga, a 72-year-old former political prisoner who was running for president for a fourth time, had flatly rejected the preliminary results as "fake" the day before.

-He alleged that hackers had infiltrated the election authority's systems using the identity of Chris Msando, a election official who was tortured and murdered a week before the vote.
+He said hackers had infiltrated the election authority's systems using the identity of Chris Msando, an election official who was tortured and murdered a week before the vote.

 "What the IEBC has posted as results of the Presidential Elections is a complete fraud based on a multiplier that fraudulently gave Uhuru Kenyatta votes that were not cast," he said in a series of tweets.